divyadgit2703/CucumberBDDFramework/README.md

 - Cross-browser testing support (Chrome, edge)
 - Page Object Model (POM) design pattern
-- Data-driven testing with external data sources
+- Data-driven testing with external data sources(in progress will be updated shortly)
-- Integration with Jenkins for Continuous Integration
+- Integration with Jenkins for Continuous Integration(in progress will be updated shortly)
-- Extensible and maintainable codebase

-## 🚀 Getting Started

-### Prerequisites

-Ensure the following are installed:

-- Java 11 or higher
-- Maven 3.6+
-- Git